MiroslavRD/nevenium/README.md

-# Neverball
+# Nevenium

-Tilt the  floor to roll a  ball through an obstacle  course within the given  time.
-If  the  ball falls  or time  expires, a ball is lost.
+Let's get back to the rolling mantra.
+If the ball falls out or the time expires, you lose a life.

-Collect coins to unlock the exit  and earn extra balls.
-Red coins are worth 5.
-Blue coins are worth 10.
+Collect gems to unlock the exit  and earn extra balls.
+Powergems are worth 5.
+Quantum Gems are worth 10.
 A ball is awarded for 100 coins.

 ## Release Notes